dipaksinha-di/DipakPracticalExample/README.md

 # DipakPracticalExample
-This is a simple demonstration of creating repository in Githu
+This is a simple demonstration of creating repository in Github